Welcome to the REAL lab!

 Ioannis Papadopoulos

-Ioannis is part of our ppring 2025 cohort.
+Ioannis is part of our spring 2025 cohort.
 He works with Swissgrid to develop algorithms that detect early warning signs of power grid instability.

 -